20 Feb How to spot a phishing email

-If a stranger asked for the keys to your house would you hand them over?
+If a stranger asked for the keys to your safe would you hand them over?

-Your user names and passwords are the keys to your online house so why would you hand them to a stranger.
+Your user names and passwords are the keys to your “online safe” so why would you hand them to a stranger.

 What to watch out for…